 Some variability exists in how different practitioners perform discography injections.
-In an attempt to reduce this variability, Sachs et al. (1989) provided detailed guidelines.(59) General recommendations included placing the patient in the left decubitus position (lying on the left side), a two-needle technique (i.e., one needle through the other) to avoid infection of the disc, no transdural puncture, use of a full syringe with 3 cubic centimeters of contrast material, injection with maximal force at a steady rate, and CT scanning within seven hours comprising 3-4 slices per disc at 5 mm thickness and 4 mm intervals.
+In an attempt to reduce this variability, Sachs et al. (1989) provided detailed guidelines.(62) General recommendations included placing the patient in the left decubitus position (lying on the left side), a two-needle technique (i.e., one needle through the other) to avoid infection of the disc, no transdural puncture, and CT scanning within seven hours, comprising 3-4 slices per disc at 5 mm thickness and 4 mm intervals.
 Specific needle recommendations for L3-4 or L4-5 discography included: one 3.5 inch 18-gauge guide needle, and one 6-inch 22-gauge insertion needle.
-Specific needle recommendations for L5-S1 discography included: one 6 inch 18-gauge guide needle, and one 8-inch 22-gauge insertion needle.
-Reitman et al. (2001)(60) emphasized the need to standardize patient positioning after observing that different spinal positions resulted in different levels of strains and bulges in the annulus.
-Guyer and Ohnmeiss (2003)(57) recommended the use of a water-soluble radiopaque contrast.
+Specific needle recommendations for L5-S1 discography included: one 6-inch 18-gauge guide needle, and one 8-inch 22-gauge insertion needle.
+Sachs (1989) also recommended use of a full syringe with 3 cubic centimeters (cc) of contrast material and injection with maximal force at a steady rate, but this recommendation has since changed to a recommendation of pressure-controlled injection up to the point of pain with a maximum of 3cc of contrast material.(63,64) Reitman et al. (2001)(65) emphasized the need to standardize patient positioning after observing that different spinal positions resulted in different levels of strains and bulges in the annulus.

 Some authors advocate that discography be performed not only in the suspected disc, but also in discs adjacent to the suspected disc.
 One reason to test these "control" discs is that if they test positive, this raises a suspicion that the positive test in the suspected disc was actually a false positive (we discuss false positives in more detail below).(24,25) Another proposed justification for adjacent-disc discography concerns the eventual efficacy of fusion surgery.
-If adjacent discs are abnormal but are not included in the levels undergoing fusion, the rigidity imposed by fusion may accelerate disc degeneration in the adjacent levels above and below, thereby compromising the efficacy of surgery.(36,57,61)
+If adjacent discs are abnormal but are not included in the levels undergoing fusion, the rigidity imposed by fusion may accelerate disc degeneration in the adjacent levels above and below, thereby compromising the efficacy of surgery.(39,60,66)

 Discography yields two types of results: pain provocation (whether the patient's typical pain was reproduced by the injection), and morphology (whether the dye images an abnormal pattern in the disc, often based on CT scan).
 Controversy exists about the relative importance of these two test results.
-Some authors(4,10) assign much greater importance to pain provocation; for example, Bogduk (1996)).(10) stated that "the morphology of the disc as revealed by discography is essentially irrelevant."
+Some authors(3,10) assign much greater importance to pain provocation; for example, Bogduk (1996)(10) stated that "the morphology of the disc as revealed by discography is essentially irrelevant."
 By contrast, Buenaventura et al. (2007) cited disc morphology as the gold standard for discogenic pain, stating that "the imaging information is important since treating an anatomically normal disc, irrespective of its ability to cause pain, seems unethical."(11) Walsh (1990) proposed that a discography result should only be considered positive if the patient's typical pain was reproduced and the morphology was abnormal.(12)